openstack-archive/fuel-docs/pages/planning-guide/7000-sahara-plan.rst

 **Security Groups**

-Sahara does not configure
+Sahara can create and configure security groups separately for each cluster depending on a provisioning plugin and Hadoop version.
-OpenStack :ref:`Security Groups<security-groups-term>`
+:ref:`Security Groups<security-groups-term>`
-so you must manually configure the default security group in each tenant where Sahara will be used.
-See :ref:`sahara-ports` for a list of ports that need to be opened.

 **VM Flavor Requirements**

-Hadoop requires at least 1G of memory to run.
+Hadoop requires at least 1Gb of RAM to run.
-That means you must use flavors that have at least 1G of memory for Hadoop cluster nodes.
+That means you must use flavors that have at least 1Gb of memory for Hadoop cluster nodes.

 **Communication between virtual machines**